11.01.2025

 OEP Starts

-OEP Ended
+OEP Ends

 Marketplace subsidies, including premium tax credits and cost-sharing reductions, are calculated using the prior year's Federal Poverty Level Guidelines.
 The full table in the link below details the 2024 guidelines for the 48 contiguous states and D.C.
 The guidelines for Hawaii and Alaska are slightly higher, so use the links below the table for additional resources.